Connect with us

 Gilas Women head coach Pat Aquino faced the same challenge that threatened the men’s squad’s pursuit of a record-extending 20th Games gold medal.

-According to a November 28 report by One Sports, the Filipina dribblers’ roster could have been the best the country has seen in over a decade—even without longtime veteran Jack Animam—thanks to additions like WMPBL standouts Gabi Bade and Stef Berberabe, both of whom played in the Hanoi SEA Games in 2021.
+According to a November 28 report by One Sports, the Filipina dribblers’ roster could have been the best the country has seen in over a decade, even without longtime veteran Jack Animam.
+The team would have seen additions like WMPBL standouts Gabi Bade and Stef Berberabe, both of whom played in the Hanoi SEA Games in 2021.

 Yet the sudden change in eligibility rules meant that Berberabe and Bade were removed from the final line-up, as they were considered naturalized players after receiving their Philippine passports past the age of 16.